-- What is an own-root rose?
+What is an own-root rose?
 An own-root rose is grown by rooting a cutting from a stock plant.
-It is more labor intensive to produce an own-root rose than it is to produce a grafted rose.
-Your own-root plant will make a fine rose bush and reach a mature height at three years.
+It is more labor-intensive to produce an own-root rose than it is to produce a grafted rose.
+Own-root roses will reach maturity in three years.

-- What is a grafted rose?
-These are roses propagated by grafting, a technique that involves inserting a cutting from a named rose variety into a rootstock from another variety.
-Eventually the cutting and rootstock fuse, creating a single plant with a thickening or knot in the central trunk.
-The tough rootstock provides the vigor that allows the less hardy, named variety to flourish.
-The advantage of a grafted rose is that the rose is a little older than an own-root plant and will provide the instant gratification that is desired by some gardeners.
-The disadvantage is they are not as winter hardy, produce suckers (canes from rootstock) that have to be cut out, do not bloom as much, and are not as disease resistant.
+What is a grafted rose?
+Grafted roses are propagated by grafting, a technique that involves inserting a cutting from a named rose variety into a rootstock from another variety.
+Eventually, the cutting and rootstock fuse together creating a single plant with a thickening or knot in the central trunk.
+The tough rootstock provides the vigor that allows the less hardy variety to flourish.
+While grafted roses may be initially larger and provide instant gratification, they are not as winter hardy, produce suckers (canes from rootstock) that have to be cut out, do not bloom as much, and are not as disease resistant.

-- Will my own-root rose bloom the first year?
-Just as grafted roses, own-root roses will bloom the first year with the exception of some old garden roses, ramblers, and climbers that bloom on year-old wood.
-Keep in mind that, because of the age of the own-root rose the first blooms may not be true to color, size, petal count, or fragrance.
-Those things will mature as the bush does.
+Will my own-root rose bloom the first year?
+Own-root roses will bloom the first year with the exception of some Old Garden Roses, Ramblers, and Climbers that bloom on year-old wood.
+Keep in mind that, because of the age of the own-root rose, the first blooms may not be true to color, size, petal count, or fragrance.
+These qualities will mature as the bush matures.
+If your own-root rose is planted in the fall and your growing area is colder through winter months, you most likely will not see blooms until the following spring season.

-- My own-root rose is smaller than the ones for sale at the discount center.
+My own-root rose is smaller than the ones for sale at the bix box stores.
 How long will it take to grow to maturity?
-Our own-root roses are smaller.
-They have plenty of vigor and are free of rose virus.
-More than 50% of all grafted or budded roses are infected with rose virus although they may not show symptoms for a few years.
+While own-root roses initially appear smaller, they have plenty of vigor and are free of viruses.
+More than 50% of all grafted or budded roses are infected with rose virus, although they may not show symptoms for a few years.
 Our roses also experience no transplant shock.
-Within 2 to 3 years they will be as large or larger than the rose from a discount center.
+Within 2 to 3 years your own-root roses will be as large or larger than the grafted roses available at a big box store and significantly more healthy.

-- Will any of my own-root roses "sucker"?
-Own-root roses may send up new shoots from the base from time to time but they will be the same variety of rose, not some unwanted root stock.
+Will any of my own-root roses "sucker"?
+All roses may send up new shoots from the base from time to time but an own-root rose will always have roots that are the same variety of rose.
+These suckers from an own-root rose are proving its health and vigor as it is rejuvenating itself in the form of new canes.
+Grafted roses send up suckers from the rootstock and not the grafted-on variety.

 Purchasing from Heirloom Roses

-- When is payment due?
+When is payment due for my roses?
 Payment is due in full and will be charged at the time of order entry.
 This will reserve your order and hold until your selected ship date.
-We accept a personal check, money order, American Express, Visa, MasterCard, Discover and Paypal.
+We accept Visa, MasterCard, Discover, and PayPal.
+All payments are to be paid in US funds.
 Oregon has no sales tax.
-All payments to be in US funds.
+If your state has sales tax, the payment total will include applicable sales tax due.

 Soil Prep, Watering & Fertilizing

-- Should I fertilize my roses?
+Should I fertilize my roses?
 What should I use and how often?
-Yes.
-If you plant your rose in the Fall, wait until Spring to begin fertilizing.
-Start fertilizing with liquid fertilizer at ½ strength or use fish fertilizer at full strength.
-If you plant in the Spring or Summer, begin fertilizing about one month after planting and continue monthly until about 8 weeks before first frost in the fall.
-Always make sure your last fertilizer application is 8 weeks before the first fall frost so that the roses may harden off for winter.
-The second year you may use granular fertilizer sparingly or liquid fish at full strength monthly until August.
-The third year you can use granular fertilizer.
-The third year, use all fertilizers at full strength.
+Yes!
+Roses love to eat.
+If you plant your rose in the fall, wait until spring to begin fertilizing.
+Start fertilizing with liquid fertilizer at ½ strength or use our Heirloom Brand Founders Fish Fertilizer at full strength.
+If you plant in the spring or summer, begin fertilizing about one month after planting and continue every 4-6 weeks until about 8 weeks before the first frost in the fall.
+Make sure your last fertilizer application is 8 weeks before the first fall frost so that the roses may harden off for winter in preparation for dormancy.
+In the second year, you may continue to use a liquid fish fertilizer at full strength or begin to use a granular fertilizer like Heirloom Boost and Bloom per instructions.
+In the third year, you can use granular fertilizer and use all fertilizers at full strength.

-- What type of fertilizer do I use on more mature plants?
-On mature roses we recommend something like a 5-20-10 to 10-30-20 at ½ cup per bush.
+What type of fertilizer do I use on more mature plants?
+On mature roses, we recommend a 5-20-10 to 10-30-20 at ½ cup per bush.
 Spread out around the drip line 2 to 4 times a year depending on the natural fertility of your soil.
 We do not recommend a fertilizer with a systemic insecticide in it.

-- Should I use Epsom salts on my roses?
-Epsom salts contain hydrated magnesium sulfate, two trace elements crucial to plant growth: Sulfur is important to the inner workings of the plant and Magnesium, which can become scarce in soil, usually because of erosion or depletion of the top soil or pH imbalance.
+Should I use Epsom salts on my roses?
+Epsom salts contain hydrated magnesium sulfate, two trace elements crucial to plant growth: Sulfur (important to the inner workings of the plant) and Magnesium (which can become scarce in soil due to erosion of the top soil or pH imbalance).
 By providing Epsom salts for your roses you will encourage sturdier stems, richer green foliage, and deeper, rich petal colors.
-You can purchase it in quantity at a feed store if you have a lot of roses to feed, or you can pick some up at your local grocery store.
-The first year use just a teaspoon or two in the early spring.
+You can purchase it in appropriate quantities at a feed store if you have a lot of roses to feed, or you can pick some up at your local grocery store.
+During the first-year, use just a teaspoon or two in the early spring.
 For mature bushes, use half a cup at the drip line.

-- Should I use Alfalfa on my roses?
-Alfalfa is rich in protein, vitamins, and minerals, and it has the ability to fix nitrogen and improve soil structure as it disintegrates.
+Should I use Alfalfa on my roses?
+Alfalfa is rich in protein, vitamins, and minerals and has the ability to fix nitrogen and improve soil structure as it disintegrates.
 Alfalfa yields an alcohol, triacontanol, which is a growth stimulant that produces basal breaks.
 Do not apply alfalfa as a heavy mulch on your roses.
-You only need to use 1 cup around each large rose bush, and less for minis.
+You only need to use 1 cup around each large rose bush, and less for smaller bushes.
 Use about three times a year.

-- Can I spread bark dust around my roses?
+Can I spread bark dust around my roses?
 Fresh bark dust is fine.
 Beware of old composted bark dust that may contain fungi.
-As bark dust breaks down it draws nitrogen from the soil, so just a little extra fertilizer may be called for.
+As bark dust breaks down it draws nitrogen from the soil, so just a little extra fertilizer may be necessary.

-- The local nurseryman suggested using mushroom compost when I plant my roses.
+A local store suggested using mushroom compost when I plant my roses.
 Is this okay?
 It is okay to put the mushroom compost in the bottom of the hole as a fertilizer when planting your roses.
 We hesitate to suggest using it as a top dressing, as customers have reported problems with fungi being introduced into the rose garden.

-- Which kind of manure is the best?
+Which kind of manure is the best?
 First of all, manure should be well aged for a year or more to be safe.
 We do not recommend using manure around the roots.
-Use it in the bottom of the hole or as a top dressing around the bush.
+You can plant your roses using Aged Cow Manure if you put it in the very bottom of the hole with soil on top to keep roots from burning, or you can use it as a top dressing around the bush.
 Manure is the best fertilizer of all and will produce great roses.
 Apply it on the surface of the soil, once or twice a year, so that it is 2 inches deep.
 We prefer cow manure.
 It is best obtained from stables that feed alfalfa hay and do not bed their stables with straw, which contains seeds that will germinate in your garden.
 Steer manure is also a good choice.

 Selecting, Placing & Planting